Brexit News: Royal Assent As Kate Middleton And Prince William To ‘Charm’ Paris

 — Patriot = Jim Rea (@jamesanglosaxon) March 16, 2017

 Once Queen Elizabeth signs a proposed bill, the news is announced in both houses, and the bill becomes an Act of Parliament.
-The prime minister plans to “invoke Article 50 before the end of March,” setting in motion the next stage of preparations for Brexit.
+The Prime Minister plans to “invoke Article 50 before the end of March,” setting in motion the next stage of preparations for Brexit.

 In today’s world, the Queen doesn’t wield actual power, but royal assent is still considered by many to be an important piece in the checks and balances of lawmaking in Great Britain.